JAForbes/blog/posts/versatility-of-array-methods.md

 Javascript arrays have some pretty useful helper methods.
 Usually we think of them as a handicapped Lodash or Ramda.
 Sure `map` and `reduce` is nice, but what about `_.uniq` or `_.difference` or `_.groupBy`.

-But Javascript has just enough primatives to get by without pulling in additional libraries.
+But Javascript has just enough building blocks to get by without pulling in additional libraries.
 And in es6 with arrow functions we can define new and interesting visitor functions without expending too much effort.

 But what I'd like to focus on in this post, is seeing these existing Array methods in a new light, as a replacement for if statements.